nikitavoloboev/data/work/finding-work/freelancing.md

 - [Questions for Consultants: Useful Things to Ask Your Clients](https://gumroad.com/l/questions-for-consultants/)
 - [Ask HN: How do you brand yourself as a freelancer?
 (2020)](https://news.ycombinator.com/item?id=23282278)
 - [Collected writings on Theory & Practice for Independent Consultants](https://tomcritchlow.com/strategy/)
+- [Cushion](https://cushionapp.com/) - Peace of mind for freelancers.